harshlal028/webauthn/Security-&-privacy-self-review:-WebAuthn-Large-Blob-Extension.md

 5. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

-   Yes.
-The large blob persists across browsing sessions.
-This is no different to how the existing discoverable credentials work.
+   WebAuthn discoverable credentials already persist between browsing sessions.
+Large blob lets websites add arbitrary data to these credentials.

 6. Do the features in your specification expose information about the underlying platform to origins?